math-for-shell/iq4sh/README.md

 plus 'mod' with two output formats, and exponentiation of integer inputs.

-'iq+' is an extended version of 'iq', which adds the following operations: pow, log/log2/ln, nthroot, exp and others.
+'iq+' is an extended version of 'iq', which adds the following operations: pow, log/log2/ln, nthroot, exp, sin, cos, tan, atan, atan2 and others.

 iq and iq+ are written entirely in posix-shell language, and do not call external programs.
 They are tested under: bash, zsh, posh, ash(busybox), dash and ksh.